Esri/arcgis-maps-sdk-java-samples/image_layers/map-image-layer/README.md

 1. Create an instance of `ArcGISMap`.
 2. Create an `ArcGISMapImageLayer` with the URL to a map image service.
-3. Add it to the map's operational layers collection.
+3. Add it to the map's operational layers collection using `ArcGISMap.getOperationalLayers().add(mapImageLayer)`.

 ## Relevant API